ABSTRACT

 TWI:

 The Topographic Wetness Index quantifies the impact of topography on the volume of runoff generated and the accumulation of flow at a certain location.
 It illustrates how gravity pressure causes water to gravitationally pool at a certain location or flow downward (Lee and Rezaie 2022).
 The Topographic Wetness Index has the ability to forecast regions that might experience overland flow and those that are prone to saturated land surfaces (Hong et al. 2018a, b).
 The TWI and flood risk are tightly correlated; the higher the TWI value, the higher the chance of flooding (Das and Gupta 2021).
-Hence TWI of the present study is classified in to five class to denote the high to low possibility of flood.
+Hence TWI of the present study is classified into five classes to denote the high to low possibility of flood.

 TWI